dans-art/add-customer-for-woocommerce/readme.txt

 == Changelog ==
 = [1.6.3] 2022-11-12 =

-* Fixed: Errors when non-latin characters where used.
+* Fixed: Errors when non-Latin characters were used.
-* Added filter: wac_make_user_valid - Use this if you like to modify the username before saving to the database
+* Added filter: wac_make_user_valid - Use this if you like to modify the username before saving it to the database
-* Added filter: wac_make_email_valid - Use this if you like to modify the email before saving to the database
+* Added filter: wac_make_email_valid - Use this if you like to modify the email before saving it to the database
 * Added two new language strings

 = [1.6.2] 2022-11-07 =